evafroehlich/website/about.md

       &ndash;
       12/2021
     </span>
-    <h3 class="experience__position">Project Lead</h3>
+    <h3 class="experience__position">Project Manager</h3>
     <span class="experience__company">Berliner Stadtwerke KP  GmbH, Berlin</span>
   </a>

   <div class="experience__description">
     <p>
-      As the Project Lead of Heat Production Plants I manage the renewal of heating systems in the city of Berlin.
+      As the Project Manager of Heat Production Plants I manage the renewal of heating systems in the city of Berlin.
 We use current technologies in combination with CHP, heat pumps, solar heating or other renewable systems.
       I am involved in planning and executing new projects, overvieweing the construction site and manage the projects overall success.
     </p>
   </div>